LunarG/gfxreconstruct/tools/convert/README.md

 ### vkFunc Objects

-Vulkan function objects contain `"index"` at the top level which is a JSON number representing the position of the call in the sequence recorded in the capture and a nested object under the key `"vkFunc"` which contains the data captured from a Vulkan call.
+Vulkan function objects contain `"index"` at the top level, which is a JSON number representing the position of the call in the sequence of successfully-decoded blocks in the original binary capture file, and a nested object under the key `"vkFunc"` which contains the data captured from a Vulkan call.

 ```json
 {